WeimiaoWu/LSRAT/README.md

 3. PLINK 1.0 or 1.9 (https://www.cog-genomics.org/plink2)

-Install the required R package before you install LSRAT package.
+Install the required R packages before you install LSRAT package.
 Install the **LSRAT** using the following steps.

 ### Install LSRAT on LUNIX or Mac OSX